GridProtectionAlliance/AutoConfigPortScanner/docs/README.md

 ```

 ## Default Settings File
 Default settings for optional parameters, e.g., serial baud rate and parity, are configured in a `settings.ini` file.
 This file will be automatically created when the application is first run.
-The location for this configuration file is `C:\ProgramData\PortScanner\settings.ini`.
+The location for this configuration file is `C:\ProgramData\AutoConfigPortScanner\settings.ini`.

 The original default values are initially commented out.
-Following is an example of the default settings file with a few overrides:
+Following is an example of the default settings file with an override:

 ```ini
 [Serial]